-This is partially a natural consequence of the increase in computational power and higher availability of very capable hardware.
-But hardware itself may not be the biggest driving force behind many recent artificial intelligence breakthroughs.
+This is partially a natural consequence of the increase in computational power and the higher availability of competent hardware.
+But the hardware itself may not be the biggest driving force behind many recent artificial intelligence breakthroughs.

-When taking a closer look at some of the most important sub fields that are contributing toward the advancement of artificial intelligence by leveraging the power hidden inside large data sets, we can better understand where this exciting technology heading.
+When taking a closer look at some of the most important subfields that are contributing toward the advancement of artificial intelligence by leveraging the power hidden inside large data sets, we can better understand where this exciting technology is heading.

 Machine Learning:Computers are naturally very good at solving certain problems.
 For example, even the cheapest computer that you can buy today could easily calculate a complex trajectory of a moving object, perform statistical analysis, or land a spacecraft on the Moon.
 But there's a different set of problems that is difficult to handle even for the most powerful supercomputers in existence.

 Unlike the world of computers, the real world isn't algorithmic and predictable.
 In fact, it's rather messy.
 That's why we have to heavily rely on intuition in order to identify objects, decide when we should visit a doctor, or what we should wear when we go out.

 Machine learning is a new approach to problem-solving that relies on programs that learn how to solve problems based on the data they receive.
 Machine learning is already successfully used in practice to identify faces of people, localize earthquakes, predict fluctuations in the stock market, or recommend user's news topics based on their interests and previous likes.